smleimberg/pokemon-drinking-game/README.md

 4. Press the `s` key or click player 1's name in the control bar to view player 1's token.
 5. Press the `e` key or press the "Roll" button to roll a D6. (you can also enter values manually including negative values for certain events or if using real dice).
 6. Press the `w` key to move the current player the "rolled" number of spaces.
+7. Follow the instructions on the tile.
-7. Press the `d` key or the `>` button in the control bar to switch to the next character.
+8. Press the `d` key or the `>` button in the control bar to switch to the next character.
-8. Repeat steps 5 - 7 until everyone is plastered or someone wins.
+9. Repeat steps 5 - 8 until everyone is drunk or someone wins.

-##The Board

-![Pokemon Drinking Game] (http://bytebucket.org/smleimberg/pokemon-drinking-game/raw/9f73f2b161b5e3b26e04f8c624999debe81c9eba/wall-old.png "Pokemon Drinking Game")

 ##Keyboard shortcuts: